 Driving under an ASC system places no additional requirements on road users outside of those set out in the Highway Code.
 Drivers who understand the speed limit will be able to drive appropriately in the system.
 It is recognised that this section of the network serves a wide ranging mix of traffic, with tourist numbers increasing significantly during the summer months.
 Clear signing is in place to ensure that road users are made fully aware when they are entering and exiting the average speed camera controlled zone.

 Safety performance across the trunk road network will continue to be monitored to assess any displacement of both traffic volume and speeds.
 A similar exercise was carried out on the A77 and A9 and no evidence was found to support any type of displacement.

-Which type of ASC system is being introducing on the A82/A85?
+Which type of ASC system has been introduced on the A82/A85?

-The Jenoptik Vector system will be installed.
-The Vector system can monitor multiple lanes of traffic from a single camera.
-All columns and camera heads will be visible to all road users.
+The Jenoptik Vector system has been installed.
+This can monitor multiple lanes of traffic from a single camera.
+All columns and camera heads are visible to all road users.
 Vector has full Home Office Type Approval which is a requirement for any remote speed enforcement system in use in the UK.

-Will the A82/A85 ASC system be capable of detecting all vehicle types?
+Is the A82/A85 ASC system capable of detecting all vehicle types?